Linux specific IPC RingBuff using EventFD for async reader wakeup #10

 '''

-RingBuffer token contains necesary info to open the three
+RingBuffer token contains necesary info to open the two

 eventfds and the shared memory